shirishinamdar/shirishinamdar.github.io/_tabs/about.md

 Coordinated escalations and collaborated with internal technology teams to ensure timely resolution of issues, fostering a culture of teamwork and shared responsibility for cybersecurity, resulting in a 30% reduction in mean time to resolution (MTTR) for escalated incidents.

-Worked diligently on the assigned ticket queue, understanding and meeting expectations outlined in all tasked Service Level Agreement (SLA) agreements, ensuring consistent and reliable support for security incidents, achieving 98% adherence to SLA targets.
+Worked diligently on the assigned ticket queue, understanding and meeting expectations outlined in all tasked Service Level Agreement (SLA) agreements, ensuring consistent and reliable support for security incidents.

 **Senior Security Engineer**  Securview Inc.  *August 2021 - July 2022*